National Academy of Engineering

 The Russ Prize will recognize achievements in bioengineering in its initial years.
 Examples of bioengineering include research, education, or product development in such areas as biomedical instrumentation, separation, and control systems; aerospace biomedical engineering; diagnostic technologies; applied genetic engineering; pharmaceutical processing; prosthetic technologies; biomolecular engineering; medical engineering; and applied physiological systems.

 The Russ Prize is awarded for a specific achievement or for a series of achievements in bioengineering, and may be awarded to an individual or a group of individuals contributing to the same achievement(s).
-The Russ Prize is not awarded posthumously.
-Recipients of the Charles Stark Draper Prize for Engineering are not eligible for the Russ Prize.
-NAE members and non-members world-wide are eligible to receive the Russ Prize.
+The Russ Prize is not awarded posthumously and recipients of the Charles Stark Draper Prize for Engineering are not eligible for the Russ Prize.

 Please note that research activities carried out in the context of COVID-19 need to adhere to the University of Guelph COVID-19 research principles, policies, guidelines and processes as they may be updated from time to time and communicated on the Office of Research web-page.